 1997: District Six Sculpture Project, Cape Town.

-1997: Cyst: Works in Paint, Curated by Claire Menck, Castle of Good Hope, Cape Town and Sandton Civic Gallery, Johannesburg.
+1997: Cyst: Works in Paint, Castle of Good Hope, Cape Town; Sandton Civic Gallery, Johannesburg.

-1996: Hardground Printmakers in collaboration with Stellenbosch University Gallery curated by Jonathan Comerford
+1996: Hardground Printmakers in collaboration with Stellenbosch University Gallery, Stellenbosch University Gallery, Stellencosch.

 1999: Dialogue, Arhus, Denmark.